kjolley/BIGSdb_documentation/installation.rst

 Site-specific configuration files are located in /etc/bigsdb by default.

 * :download:`bigsdb.conf <conf/bigsdb.conf>` - main configuration file
 * :download:`logging.conf <conf/logging.conf>` - error logging settings.
   See log4perl project website for advanced configuration details.

+The dropdown menu can be customized by modifying the menu_header.html file located in /etc/bigsdb.
+Any HTML in this file will be inserted at the top of the menu.
+The included file displays the BIGSdb logo hyperlinked to the root of the web site.
+This file can be edited as you wish, or alternatively menu_header.html can be placed in the root directory of the web site - this will be used in preference to the version in /etc/bigsdb.

 **********************************
 Setting up the offline job manager